Bringing clinical trial opportunities to community oncology

 | Gastric | A Phase 3, Multi-Center, Randomized, Open-Label Clinical Study of Tislelizumab Administered as Subcutaneous Injection Versus Intravenous Infusion Plus Chemotherapy as First-Line Treatment in Patients With Locally Advanced Unresectable or Metastatic Gastric or Gastroesophageal Junction Adenocarcinoma * | Previously untreated locally advanced, unresectable or metastatic gastric or gastroesophageal junction adenocarcinoma | – Histologically confirmed, locally advanced unresectable or metastatic gastric/ gastroesophageal junction (GEJ) adenocarcinoma – No previous systemic therapy for locally advanced unresectable or metastatic disease | – Squamous cell or undifferentiated or other histological type gastric cancer – Active leptomeningeal disease or uncontrolled brain metastasis – Diagnosis with gastric or GEJ adenocarcinoma with HER2+ | NCT07043400 |

-| Hemeologic | Multicohort Study to Customize Ibrutinib Treatment Regimens for Patients With Previously Untreated Chronic Lymphocytic Leukemia * | Patients With Previously Untreated Chronic Lymphocytic Leukemia | –Diagnosis of CLL/SLL | – Known or suspected Richter's transformation or CNS involvement –Uncontrolled autoimmune hemolytic anemia or idiopathic thrombocytopenia purpura –Known bleeding disorders | NCT05963074 |
+| Hemeologic | Multicohort Study to Customize Ibrutinib Treatment Regimens for Patients With Previously Untreated Chronic Lymphocytic Leukemia * | Patients With Previously Untreated Chronic Lymphocytic Leukemia | – Diagnosis of CLL/SLL | – Known or suspected Richter's transformation or CNS involvement – Uncontrolled autoimmune hemolytic anemia or idiopathic thrombocytopenia purpura – Known bleeding disorders | NCT05963074 |

 | Hemeologic | A Phase 3, Open-Label, Randomized Study to Evaluate the Safety and Efficacy of BGB-16673 Compared to Pirtobrutinib in Patients With Relapsed/Refractory Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma * | Patients With Relapsed/Refractory Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma | – Confirmed diagnosis of CLL or SLL, requiring treatment – Previously treated for CLL/SLL with a covalent Bruton tyrosine kinase inhibitor (cBTKi).
 Patients should have disease relapsed after or refractory to at least 1 line of therapy including a cBTKi | – Known prolymphocytic leukemia or history of, or currently suspected, Richter's transformation – Prior exposure to any Bruton tyrosine kinase (BTK) protein degraders or noncovalent Bruton tyrosine kinase inhibitor (ncBTKi) | NCT06973187 |

-| Hemeologic | A Phase 3, Two-Stage, Randomized, Multicenter, Open-Label Study Comparing Mezigdomide (CC-92480), Bortezomib and Dexamethasone (MEZIVd) Versus Pomalidomide, Bortezomib and Dexamethasone (PVd) in Subjects With Relapsed or Refractory Multiple Myeloma (RRMM) * | Patients with Relapsed or Refractory Multiple Myeloma (RRMM) | –Documented diagnosis of Multiple Myeloma and measurable disease | –Progression during treatment or within 60 days of the last dose of a proteasome inhibitor | NCT05519085 |
+| Hemeologic | A Phase 3, Two-Stage, Randomized, Multicenter, Open-Label Study Comparing Mezigdomide (CC-92480), Bortezomib and Dexamethasone (MEZIVd) Versus Pomalidomide, Bortezomib and Dexamethasone (PVd) in Subjects With Relapsed or Refractory Multiple Myeloma (RRMM) * | Patients with Relapsed or Refractory Multiple Myeloma (RRMM) | – Documented diagnosis of Multiple Myeloma and measurable disease | – Progression during treatment or within 60 days of the last dose of a proteasome inhibitor | NCT05519085 |

-| Hemeologic | A Phase 3 Randomized Study Comparing Teclistamab in Combination With Daratumumab SC and Lenalidomide (Tec-DR) and Talquetamab in Combination With Daratumumab SC and Lenalidomide (Tal-DR) Versus Daratumumab SC, Lenalidomide, and Dexamethasone (DRd) in Participants With Newly Diagnosed Multiple Myeloma Who Are Either Ineligible or Not Intended for Autologous Stem Cell Transplant as Initial Therapy * | Patients with Newly Diagnosed Multiple Myeloma or Not Considered Candidate for High-Dose Chemotherapy with Autologous Stem Cell Transplant (ASCT) | –Documented diagnosis of Multiple Myeloma –Be newly diagnosed or not considered a candidate for high-dose chemo with autologous stem cell transplant | –Prior therapy for multiple myeloma or smoldering myeloma other than a short course of corticosteroids –Myeloma Frailty index of ≥ 2 (unless score of 2 is based on age alone) | NCT05552222 |
+| Hemeologic | A Phase 3 Randomized Study Comparing Teclistamab in Combination With Daratumumab SC and Lenalidomide (Tec-DR) and Talquetamab in Combination With Daratumumab SC and Lenalidomide (Tal-DR) Versus Daratumumab SC, Lenalidomide, and Dexamethasone (DRd) in Participants With Newly Diagnosed Multiple Myeloma Who Are Either Ineligible or Not Intended for Autologous Stem Cell Transplant as Initial Therapy * | Patients with Newly Diagnosed Multiple Myeloma or Not Considered Candidate for High-Dose Chemotherapy with Autologous Stem Cell Transplant (ASCT) | – Documented diagnosis of Multiple Myeloma – Newly diagnosed or not considered a candidate for high-dose chemo with autologous stem cell transplant | – Prior therapy for multiple myeloma or smoldering myeloma other than a short course of corticosteroids – Myeloma Frailty index of ≥ 2 (unless score of 2 is based on age alone) | NCT05552222 |

-| Hemeologic | A Phase 3, Open-label, Randomized Study to Compare the Efficacy and Safety of Luspatercept (ACE-536) vs Epoetin Alfa for the Treatment of Anemia Due to Revised International Prognostic Scoring System (IPSS-R) Very Low, Low, or Intermediate-Risk Myelodysplastic Syndrome (MDS) in Erythropoiesis-Stimulating Agent (ESA)-Naive Participants Who Are Non-Transfusion Dependent (NTD) * | Erythropoiesis-Stimulating Agent (ESA)-Naïve Participants who are Non-Transfusion Dependent (NTD) | –Documented diagnosis of Myelodysplastic Syndrome (MDS) that meets classification of very low, low or intermediate-risk disease –Not transfusion dependent –Erythropoiesis-stimulating agent naïve –Symptoms of anemia | –Secondary MDS –Known history of diagnosis of AML –History of: cerebrovascular accident, transient ischemic attack, deep venous thrombosis, pulmonary or arterial embolism, arterial thrombosis or other venous thrombosis within 6 months | NCT05949684 |
+| Hemeologic | A Phase 3, Open-label, Randomized Study to Compare the Efficacy and Safety of Luspatercept (ACE-536) vs Epoetin Alfa for the Treatment of Anemia Due to Revised International Prognostic Scoring System (IPSS-R) Very Low, Low, or Intermediate-Risk Myelodysplastic Syndrome (MDS) in Erythropoiesis-Stimulating Agent (ESA)-Naive Participants Who Are Non-Transfusion Dependent (NTD) * | Erythropoiesis-Stimulating Agent (ESA)-Naïve Participants who are Non-Transfusion Dependent (NTD) | – Documented diagnosis of Myelodysplastic Syndrome (MDS) that meets classification of very low, low or intermediate-risk disease – Not transfusion dependent – Erythropoiesis-stimulating agent naïve – Symptoms of anemia | – Secondary MDS – Known history of diagnosis of AML – History of: cerebrovascular accident, transient ischemic attack, deep venous thrombosis, pulmonary or arterial embolism, arterial thrombosis or other venous thrombosis within 6 months | NCT05949684 |

-| Liver | A Randomized Phase 2 Study of Casdozokitug with Toripalimab Plus Avastin in Participants with Unresectable and/or Locally Advanced or Metastatic HCC * | Unresectable and/or Locally Advanced or Metastatic Hepatocellular Carcinoma (HCC) | –Confirmed diagnosis of unresectable locally advanced or metastatic HCC –At least 1 measurable, untreated lesion per RECIST v1.1 | –Prior systemic therapy for HCC –Previously received an anti-IL-27 antibody or anti-IL-27 targeted therapy –Known fibrolamellar HCC histology, sarcomatoid HCC or mixed cholangiocarcinoma and HCC –Moderate or severe ascites | NCT06679985 |
+| Liver | A Randomized Phase 2 Study of Casdozokitug with Toripalimab Plus Avastin in Participants with Unresectable and/or Locally Advanced or Metastatic HCC * | Unresectable and/or Locally Advanced or Metastatic Hepatocellular Carcinoma (HCC) | – Confirmed diagnosis of unresectable locally advanced or metastatic HCC – At least 1 measurable, untreated lesion per RECIST v1.1 | – Prior systemic therapy for HCC – Previously received an anti-IL-27 antibody or anti-IL-27 targeted therapy – Known fibrolamellar HCC histology, sarcomatoid HCC or mixed cholangiocarcinoma and HCC – Moderate or severe ascites | NCT06679985 |

 | Lung | Beamion LUNG-3: A Randomized, Controlled, Multi-center Trial Evaluating Zongertinib as an Adjuvant Monotherapy Compared With Standard of Care in Patients With Early-stage, Resectable Non-small Cell Lung Cancer (Stage II-IIIB) Harboring Tyrosine Kinase Domain Activating HER2 Mutations | Early stage, resectable non-squamous NSCLC (Stage II-IIIB) harboring tyrosine kinase domain activating HER2 mutations | – 3-4 cycles neoadjuvant platinum-based chemo + immunotherapy or 4 cycles adjuvant platinum-based chemo (at least 2 cycles if discontinued due to intolerance) – Complete surgical resection of primary NSCLC – TKD activating HER2+ mutation | – NSCLC with mixed histology/positive neuroendocrine markers (synaptophysin/CD56) – Incomplete/aborted surgical resection (R1 or greater) – Pre/Post-operative radiation – Co-occurring actionable mutation w/ approved targeted therapy (e.g. EGFR or ALK) – Prior anticancer therapy bedsides standard neo/adjuvant chemo | NCT07195695 |

-| Lung | An Open-label, Multi-center, Global Phase II Clinical Study to Evaluate the Efficacy and Safety of HLX43 (Anti-PD-L1 ADC) in Subjects With Advanced Non-small Cell Lung Cancer (NSCLC) | Locally Advanced or Metastatic NSCLC | –Not suitable for surgery or concurrent/ sequential radio-chemotherapy – Subjects without AGAs: treatment failure of ≥ 1 line, including at least PD-(L)1 antibody and platinum-based chemo – Subjects with AGAs: treatment failure of ≥ 1 line, including at least targeted therapy for driver gene alterations and platinum-based chemo | – Tumor containing components of SCLC, neuroendocrine carcinoma, sarcomatoid carcinoma – Previous tx targeting topoisomerase I (chemo or ADCs) | NCT06907615 |
+| Lung | An Open-label, Multi-center, Global Phase II Clinical Study to Evaluate the Efficacy and Safety of HLX43 (Anti-PD-L1 ADC) in Subjects With Advanced Non-small Cell Lung Cancer (NSCLC) | Locally Advanced or Metastatic NSCLC | – Not suitable for surgery or concurrent/ sequential radio-chemotherapy – Subjects without AGAs: treatment failure of ≥ 1 line, including at least PD-(L)1 antibody and platinum-based chemo – Subjects with AGAs: treatment failure of ≥ 1 line, including at least targeted therapy for driver gene alterations and platinum-based chemo | – Tumor containing components of SCLC, neuroendocrine carcinoma, sarcomatoid carcinoma – Previous tx targeting topoisomerase I (chemo or ADCs) | NCT06907615 |

 | Lung | Randomized, Open-Label, Phase 3 Clinical Trial of N-803 Plus Tislelizumab and Docetaxel Versus Docetaxel Monotherapy in Participants With Advanced or Metastatic Non-Small Cell Lung Cancer Who Have Acquired Resistance to Immune Checkpoint Inhibitor Therapy | Advanced or Metastatic Non-Small Cell Lung Cancer with Resistance to Immune Checkpoint Inhibitor Therapy | – Pathologically confirmed Stage IV NSCLC – Resistance to an immune checkpoint inhibitor therapy | – Systematic autoimmune disease currently requiring treatment – History of organ transplant requiring immunosuppression – Active infection requiring antibiotic therapy | NCT06745908 |